waqaszahoor1998/virtual-health-assistant-fyp/PROJECT_STATUS.md

   - ~85% micro precision
   - Model saved and ready for use

-- ⏳ Random Forest Model: Training script ready
+- ✅ Random Forest Model: Trained and ready

 #### ML Pipeline
 - ✅ Data cleaning script